 1 Belshazzar the king made a great feast to one thousand of his lords, and drank wine before the thousand.
-2 Belshazzar, while he tasted the wine, commanded to bring the golden and silver vessels which his father Nebuchadnezzar had taken out of the temple which was in Jerusalem, so that the king, his princes, his wives, and his concubines might drink in them.
-3 Then they brought the golden vessels that were taken out of the temple of the house of God which was at Jerusalem, and the king, his princes, his wives, and his concubines drank in them.
+2 Belshazzar, while he tasted the wine, commanded to bring the golden and silver vessels which his father Nebuchadnezzar had taken out of the temple which was in Jerusalem, so that the king, his princes, his wives, and his concubines might drink from them.
+3 Then they brought the golden vessels that were taken out of the temple of the house of God which was at Jerusalem, and the king, his princes, his wives, and his concubines drank from them.
 4 They drank wine and praised the gods of gold, of silver, of brass, of iron, of wood, and of stone.

 5 In the same hour fingers of a man's hand came forth and wrote over against the candlestick upon the plaster of the wall of the king's palace.
 And the king saw the part of the hand that wrote.
-6 Then the king's countenance was changed and his thoughts troubled him, so that the joints of his loins were loosened and his knees smote one against another.
+6 Then the king's countenance was changed and his thoughts troubled him, and the joints of his loins were loosened and his knees smote one against another.
 7 The king cried aloud to bring in the astrologers, the Chaldeans, and the soothsayers.
-And the king spoke and said to the wise men of Babylon, "Whoever reads this writing and shows me its interpretation, shall be clothed with scarlet and have a chain of gold around his neck, and shall be the third ruler in the kingdom."
+And the king spoke and said to the wise men of Babylon, "Whoever reads this writing and shows me its interpretation shall be clothed with scarlet, have a chain of gold around his neck, and shall be the third ruler in the kingdom."
 8 Then all the king's wise men came in, but they could not read the writing, nor make known to the king its interpretation.
 9 Then the king Belshazzar was greatly troubled and his countenance was changed in him, and his lords were astonished.